UvinduW/RCAutopilot/README.md

 	so the main script to drive the car can access it

 ### Playing back collected images with the trained CNN model
-If you want to playback the images you collected in the training process to see what the trained Convoluted Neural Network would predict, do the following:
+If you want to playback the images you collected in the training process to see what the trained Convolutional Neural Network would predict, do the following:
 - Go to the `Training Scripts` folder
 - Open and run the `run_dataset_edit.py` file